hasanmoudud/geocompr/main.md

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
-It teaches how to change the resolution (also called raster aggregation and disaggregation), the extent and the origin of a raster.
+It teaches how to change the resolution (also called raster aggregation and dis-aggregation), the extent and the origin of a raster.
 These operations are especially useful if one would like to align raster datasets from diverse sources.
 Aligned raster objects share a one-to-one correspondence between pixels, allowing them to be processed using map algebra operations, described in section \@ref(map-algebra).